We can get to Mars in 10 years: Aerospace engineer

 But what is required is a heavy lift vehicle, something with the capacity of the Saturn 5 moon rocket, which was built in the 1960s before "push button telephones or pocket calculators, let alone iPhones,” says Zubrin.

-“If you have a heavy lift vehicle, something with the capacity of Saturn 5 – which was the moon rocket – we can use that to throw a payload directly to Mars.”
+“If you have a heavy lift vehicle, something with the capacity of Saturn 5, we can use that to throw a payload directly to Mars.”

 The mission will consist of three launches: the first will launch a Mars to Earth return vehicle.
 During the second launch – two years after the first – a second Earth return vehicle for fuel production is sent followed by the launch of a ‘habitat craft’ with four astronauts inside.